Tunji Otegbeye: Political career

 He contested the 1979 Ogun state gubernatorial primaries of the Unity Party of Nigeria along with chief Bisi Onabanjo.

+Later life

 During the perestroika years, Otegbeye fell out of grace with the Soviet leadership.
 Likewise, he began to distance himself from Moscow.
 Otegbeye began moving toward conservative positions and became a leading figure of the Yoruba Council of Elders.
 During the Sani Abacha regime, Otegbeye was active in the National Democratic Coalition (NADECO).

 Tunji Otegbeye died in Ilaro in 2009.
 After his death, many prominent personalities paid tribute to him, including former president Olusegun Obasanjo and the governors of the Ogun, Edo and Ekiti states.